-You can paint on wet wood as long as you do enough prep work and you use water-based paint.
-To paint over wet wood, you’ll need to dry the wood as much as you can using paper towels, a hairdryer, and a fan.
-After, you’ll need to apply two coats of water-based paint on the wet wood.
+You can paint wet wood if you do enough prep work and use water-based paint.
+You must dry the wood as much as possible using paper towels, a hair dryer, and a fan.
+After, you must apply a stain-blocking primer and two coats of water-based paint.

-Since water-based paint uses water as the solvent, the paint will easily soak into the wet wood.
-Never use oil-based paint on wet wood as the oils in the paint will not stick or be absorbed in the damp wood.
+Since water-based paint uses water as its solvent, the paint will soak into a wet surface.
+Don’t use oil-based paint, as the oils in the paint will not stick or be absorbed in the damp wood.

 Does Paint Stick To Wet Wood?

 Paint doesn’t stick well to wet wood because moisture will prevent proper paint adhesion.